-Whitianga, New Zealand 1984 Male common dolphin
+Whitianga, New Zealand 1984 - 1989 Male common dolphin

-Rampal first arrived in the Whitianga River when Whitianga, her two calves and Nicky (see next page) were all still present.
-Local people, who had become protective of Whitianga and her family, soon included Rampal in this grouping and a warning notice was erected on the wharf.
+Rampal first arrived in the Whitianga River when Whitianga and Nicky her daughter were present.
+Local people, who had become protective of the dolphins soon included Rampal in this grouping and a warning notice was erected on the wharf.
 Rampal demonstrated the same fascination with boat propellers as other solitary dolphins have done, but appeared particularly interested in exchanging underwater sounds.
 The first contact was made when a 15 year old girl was floating on her back with her arms outstretched and she felt something touch her hand.
 All of the dolphins remained in the estuary by day, but left by night.
 Unsurprisingly the dolphins were also found to have separate resting areas, upstream from the main feeding zone (Doak, 1989).